iVS3D/iVS3D/README.md

 Supervisor: Max Hermann & Thomas Pollok

-Created as part of PSE at the Karlsruhe Institut of Technology in the winter term 2020/21
+Created as part of PSE at the Karlsruhe Institute of Technology in the winter term 2020/21

   [COLMAP]: https://demuc.de/colmap/
   [OpenCV]: https://github.com/opencv